MeshCollider/OmniLite/README.md

 The branch you should use for the MultiBit master code is: `omnicoinj-0.11.2-mb-alice` The branch you should use for the MultiBit develop code is: `omnicoinj-0.11.2-mb-alice`

-Once cloned, you should then install the custom digitalcoinj library using
+Once cloned, you should then install the custom omnicoinj library using

 ```
 mvn clean install